Checotah man dies in crash near Lake Eufaula

 A Checotah man died in a crash near Lake Eufaula on Wednesday, the Oklahoma Highway Patrol reported.

 Troopers don't yet know what caused the crash and continue to investigate.
-Neither Scales nor his passenger were wearing a seatbelt, and though the truck was equipped with airbags, they did not deploy, according to the report.
+Neither Scales nor his passenger was wearing a seat belt, and although the pickup was equipped with airbags, they did not deploy, according to the report.

 Tags